john-james-ai/BreastCancerDetection/_sources/content/02_data_prep/01_denoise.md

 ###### Mean Filter - Gaussian Noise

-{numref}`mean_gaussian_characteristics` illustrates the results of a 3x3 mean filter kernel on a mammogram image degraded with Gaussian noise.
+{numref}`mean_gaussian_characteristics_fig` illustrates the results of a 3x3 mean filter kernel on a mammogram image degraded with Gaussian noise.

 ```{code-cell}
 :tags: [hide-cell, remove-output]